thomasglenngit/programmingSuggester/README.md

 ## Description

 _This is my second code review assignment through <em>Epicodus</em>.
-It is a fictional page to determine the best approach to coding for those wondering where to start.
+It is a fictional page to determine the most appropriate first language for those prospective coders wondering where to start.
 The user inputs personal information and preferences into a quiz, submits the information, and the quiz returns a result._

 ## Setup/Installation Requirements